Create a Search Experience

 Start by creating a new activity or fragment to facilitate searches on your application.
 Here we will be using a fragment for search and show to search results on, while using a bottom sheet to display the results.
 We also create a search input field on our main map activity for the user to input the text they want to search for.
 This is already setup in the basic example app.

-.
+To perform a search you will need to have initiated MapsIndoorsarrow-up-right.
 This was shown in the previous section of the getting started tutorial how you do this.

-Show a List of Search Results
+Show a List of Search Resultsarrow-up-right

-Create a search method that takes a search string as a parameter on your MapsActivity
+Create a search method that takes a search string as a parameter on your MapsActivity class.
+In this example we only use the setTake on the MPFilterarrow-up-right to limit our result to 30 locations.
+We will expand on this method later.

 private fun search(searchQuery: String) {